Skip to Content

 2. Scrape down the bowl and evenly distribute the dough around the bowl.
 Sprinkle the remaining 1/2 cup flour over the dough and pulse until the mixture has broken up into pieces and is evenly distributed around the bowl, about 4 to 6 pulses.

 3. Transfer the mixture to a medium-sized bowl.
-Sprinkle vodka and ice water over the mixture.
+Sprinkle pecan liqueur and ice water over the mixture.
 Press and stir the dough together using a rubber spatula until the dough sticks together.

 5. Adjust your oven rack to the middle position and preheat your oven to 425 degrees.
 Roll the dough into a 12-inch circle on a floured counter.
 After rolling the dough out, loosely roll it around your rolling pin and gently unroll it onto your 9 inch pie plate.
 Gently ease the dough into the lower creases of the pan and press lightly to adhere it to the sides and bottom of the pan.
 Leave the excess dough hanging over the sides of the pan in place.
 Wrap the dough-lined pie plate loosely in plastic wrap and refrigerate until the dough it firm, about 30 minutes.